Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Experiments

 \paragraph{Results} Tab.~\ref{t:benchmarks} show the results of the extensive empirical evaluation.
 We report \gls{method} forecasting accuracy w.r.t.\ $3$ different message-passing schemes; in particular, (C), (D), and (G) indicate respectively the standard graph convolution, the diffusion convolution operator and the gated message-passing operator cited above. \Gls{method} variants are among the best-performing methods in all the considered settings.
-Notably, adding hierarchical forecasting as secondary does not only act as self-supervision to learn cluster assignments but also provides a positive inductive bias that results -- on average -- in improved forecasting accuracy w.r.t.\ the flat architecture.
-Conversely, the GUNet baseline provides a comparison with a standard hierarchical message-passing architecture.
+Notably, hierarchical forecasting does not only act as self-supervision to learn cluster assignments but also provides a positive inductive bias that results -- on average -- in improved forecasting accuracy w.r.t.\ the flat architectures.
+Conversely, the GUNet baseline provides a comparison with a standard hierarchical message-passing architecture which, in this case, underperforms.

-\paragraph{Additional results} Next, we perform an additional experiment by taking advantage of the popularity of \gls{la} and \gls{bay} as traffic forecasting benchmarks and compare \gls{method} against specialized state-of-the-art architectures.
-We consider the following baselines from the literature: 1) \textbf{DCRNN}~\cite{li2018diffusion}, i.e., a recurrent architecture; 2) Graph WaveNet~(\textbf{GWNet})~\cite{wu2019graph}, i.e., a popular time-and-space graph convolutional model; 3) \textbf{Gated-GN}~\cite{satorras2022multivariate}, i.e., a gated message-passing architecture operating on a fully connected graph; 4) \textbf{SGP}~\cite{cini2023scalable}, i.e., a scalable architecture exploiting a randomized spatiotemporal encoder.
+\paragraph{Comparison against the state of the art} Next, we perform an additional experiment by taking advantage of the popularity of \gls{la} and \gls{bay} as traffic forecasting benchmarks and compare \gls{method} against specialized state-of-the-art architectures.
+We consider the following baselines from the literature: 1) \textbf{DCRNN}~\cite{li2018diffusion}, i.e., a recurrent architecture; 2) Graph WaveNet~(\textbf{GWNet}, \citealt{wu2019graph}), i.e., a popular time-and-space graph convolutional model; 3) \textbf{Gated-GN}~\cite{satorras2022multivariate}, i.e., a gated message-passing architecture operating on a fully connected graph; 4) \textbf{SGP}~\cite{cini2023scalable}, i.e., a scalable architecture exploiting a randomized spatiotemporal encoder.
 In this context, we tuned the \gls{method} architecture by simply adding residual connections and using a deeper \gls{mlp} decoder; the tuned architecture is designeted as \gls{method}~(T).
-The simulation results, provided in Tab.~\ref{t:traffic}, show that \gls{method} can achieve state-of-the-art forecasting accuracy.
+The simulation results for multistep-ahead forecasting in the traffic datasets, provided in Tab.~\ref{t:traffic}, show that \gls{method} can achieve state-of-the-art forecasting accuracy.
+Additionally, the same table reports an ablation study of the proposed architecture.
+In particular, we consider two variants of the model: the first is characterized by the removal of all the message-passing layers, while the second does not perform any propagation of the learned representations through the learned hierarchy.
+Results show that both aspects have a significant impact on forecasting accuracy.

-\subsection{Cluster analysis}
+\subsection{Cluster Analysis}